We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 Expert Take

-For most buyers replacing a tired toilet in a working bathroom, the 1.6 GPF Drake is the recommendation: top flush power, lowest price, easiest to live with.
-Reserve the UltraMax II for the bathroom you actually look at and clean often, where its seamless body and easy-clean glaze justify the extra cost.
+For most buyers replacing a tired toilet in a working bathroom, the 1.6 GPF Drake is the recommendation: the same top flush power as the UltraMax II, at the lowest price, and easiest to live with.
+Reserve the UltraMax II for the bathroom you actually look at and clean often, where its seamless body and easy-clean glaze justify the extra cost, not because it flushes any harder.
 Match the model to the room, not the other way around.

 Verdict